 Padang Padang Beach

-So to get to Padang Padang you basically walk down stairs through a cave like split between the rocks.
+So to get to Padang Padang you basically walk downstairs through a cave-like split between the rocks.
 The water and sand are beautiful, but it can get a little busy.
 You will see monkeys here too so hold onto your stuff!

 Sundays Beach/Karma Beach

 The private beach accessed by Sundays Beach Club (At The Ungasan Clifftop Resort) and Karma Kandara Beach Club is beautiful.
 You don’t need to be staying at The Ungasan or Karma Kandara to access the beach, but you do have to pay a fee to get down to the beach, which includes food and beverage credit.
 The beach is one of the nicest beaches in Bali, and they both have a restaurant on the beach.
-This is a awesome way to do a beach day in Bali.
+This is an awesome way to do a beach day in Bali.